Haus der Kunst: Funding

 The State of Bavaria is the biggest shareholder of Haus der Kunst, and provides the museum with millions of euros every year.
 Since 1983, the museum building also houses the nightclub P1, Munich's famous high-society destination; the rent is one of the museum's revenue streams.

 In 2011, Dercon left Haus der Kunst with capital of €1.5 million.
 During his time in office, Enwezor oversaw the initial fundraising for the planned €150 million renovation of Haus der Kunst.
-In 2018, however, Haus der Kunst cancelled an exhibition of video and performance artist Joan Jonas, citing “a difficult financial situation stemming from management errors of the past.”
+In 2018, however, Haus der Kunst cancelled an exhibition of video and performance artist Joan Jonas, citing "a difficult financial situation stemming from management errors of the past."
 It also had to postpone a Theaster Gates show until 2019.

-Controversy
+2017 controversy

 In March 2017, a controversy received international media attention when the director of the Haus der Kunst, Okwui Enwezor, fired a member of the Church of Scientology based on the man's religious affiliation.
-In Bavaria, employees are required to sign that they are not Scientologists in order to obtain employment if the institution receives financial support from the Bavarian government.
+In Bavaria, civil servants and employees of publicly funded institutions are required to sign that they are not Scientologists.